metamer/central/README.md

 central
 =======

-central location for unix/unix-like scripts
+Central location for unix/unix-like scripts

+These include configuration files (dotfiles)

-run install to install dotfiles
+Run install to install files using symlinks

-please note that vim color files may have their own licenses.
+Please note that certain files such as the vim color files may have their own licenses.